jbloit/auv3_juce_gen/README.md

 1. Hard-wired 1D reduction: some quick sound design to set a unique "knob" parameter.
 Accidentally added a connection that added some crunchiness that I liked, so it's now baked in.
 Not sure it sounds like a chorus anymore.
 But allowing happy accidents is the purpose of all this.

+### 7. Save and recall states
+Another way I'd like to control this, is to switch between presets when a new midi note message comes in.
+It looks like it's time for using ```AudioProcessorValueTreeState```.

+1. replace parameter handling with AudioProcessorValueTreeState Copied logic from tutorial